History of Croatia: Transition period

-The new government also started several large building projects, including state-sponsored housing, more rebuilding efforts to enable refugee return, and the building of the A1 highway.
+The new government also started several large building projects, including state-sponsored housing, more rebuilding efforts to enable refugee return, and the building of the A1 highway connenting Zagreb and Split - two of Croatia's largest cities.
 The country achieved notable economic growth during these years, while the unemployment rate continued to rise until 2001 when it finally started falling.
 Croatia became a World Trade Organization (WTO) member in 2000 and started the Accession of Croatia to the European Union in 2003.

 In late 2003, new parliamentary elections were held and a reformed HDZ party won under the leadership of Ivo Sanader, who became prime minister.
 European accession was delayed by controversies over the extradition of army generals to the International Criminal Tribunal for the former Yugoslavia (ICTY), including the runaway Ante Gotovina.

 Sanader was reelected in the closely contested 2007 parliamentary election.
 Other complications continued to stall the EU negotiating process, most notably Slovenia's blockade of Croatia's EU accession in 2008–2009.
 In June 2009, Sanader abruptly resigned from his post and named Jadranka Kosor in his place.
 Kosor introduced austerity measures to counter the economic crisis and launched an anti-corruption campaign aimed at public officials.
 In late 2009, Kosor signed an agreement with Borut Pahor, the premier of Slovenia, that allowed the EU accession to proceed.

 In the Croatian presidential election, 2009–2010, Ivo Josipović, the candidate of the SDP won a landslide victory.

 Sanader tried to come back into HDZ in 2010 but was then ejected, and USKOK soon had him arrested on several corruption charges.

 In November 2012, a court in Croatia sentenced former Prime Minister Ivo Sanader, in office from 2003 to 2009, to 10 years in prison for taking bribes.
 Sanader tried to argue that the case against him was politically motivated.

 In 2011, the accession agreement was concluded, giving Croatia the all-clear to join.

 The 2011 Croatian parliamentary election was held on 4 December 2011, and the Kukuriku coalition won.
 After the election, the center-left government was formed led by new prime minister Zoran Milanović.